yoadsimon/resume_creator/README.md

 # Resume Creator API

-A FastAPI-based application that generates tailored resumes using LangChain and OpenAI's GPT models.
+A FastAPI-based application that generates tailored resumes using OpenAI's GPT models.
 This tool helps create customized resumes by analyzing job descriptions and company information to highlight the most relevant skills and experiences.

 ---